home-assistant/home-assistant.io/source/_lovelace/button.markdown

   type: string
 entity:
   required: false
-  description: Home Assistant entity ID.
+  description: Selects an entity to be used for the card.
+Use the Home Assistant entity ID, for example `lights.bedroom`.
   type: string
 name:
   required: false
-  description: Overwrites the default entity name.
+  description: Sets a name to overwrite the default entity name.
   type: string
   default: Name of Entity
 icon:
   required: false
-  description: Overwrites default entity picture or entity icon.
+  description: Selects an icon to overwrite the default entity picture or entity icon.
   type: string
   default: Entity Domain Icon
 show_name: